colingourlay/portable-hooks/README.md

 ### This lets us do cool things... like "effect props"

-Wouldn't it be great to customise components by passing in effects:
+Wouldn't it be great to customise components by passing in effects as props:

 ```js
 import axios from 'axios';